Together we can raise a generation of happy, connected kids

 Education: I graduated from Stanford University in 1988 with a degree in International Relations and recently returned to to get my master’s degree in psychology from California State University, Fresno.
 For my thesis research, I focused on positive psychology and, of course, the impact of camp experiences!

 Family: I’m three-fifths of the way to “empty nesting,” with three adult daughters at college or beyond and two teenage sons still at home.
-My husband, Steve, and I have been parenting and directing camp together for the past 25 years.
+My husband, Steve, and I have been parenting and directing camp together for since 1994.

 Hobbies: I enjoy reading, running, photography, and writing.
 I once heard that if you’re wondering what activity or hobby will make you the happiest, think back to what you enjoyed doing when you were a young adolescent.
 That formula works for me, because I started all of my current favorite hobbies before I was 13!

 If we have the chance to meet for a cup a coffee (my favorite and vitally important daily drink), I’d like to chat with you about your kids.
 How many do you have?
 How old are they?
 What are their personality quirks?
 What are your current parenting struggles?
 What great parenting tip do you have to share?
 I’d like to hear your stories about funny and challenging situations and different ways you’ve figured out how to do things.

 I’d also ask you for book recommendations.
 In fiction, I prefer historical fiction with a great story line (Guernsey Literary and Potato Peel Pie Society), suspenseful fiction (Girl on the Train or any Liane Moriarty books), and heart-warming stories of community and connection (A Man Called Ove).
 I read a lot of nonfiction, especially books about parenting, leadership, and positive psychology.
 Friend me on Goodreads to see what I’m reading now!